WHOVION/Ultimate-Hangman/README.md

 * Being able to show each body part of the hangman body
 * Having a well done layout using grid or flex
 * Having a set timer running down
-* Making the correct words that are clicked green
-* Making the wrong answers that are clicked red
 * Making sure once the letter is clicked it can't be clicked again
 * Having a functinal 'reset' button
 * Having the letter that was cliked, if right, display on the word line